AlexandraN/flickcodeios/README.md

 For the sms creation, i.e., we could create a screen for the text of the sms and a table screen for the destinations.
 It could be a normal, standard editable table.

-The alphabet is in the file code.json
+The alphabet is in the file flickcodeios/Custom Keyboard Learn/Custom Keyboard Learn/code.json